forcecore/Keras-GAN-Animeface-Character/README.md

 * One final piece of the training I was missing was the parameter in BatchNormalization.
   I found about it in this link: https://github.com/shekkizh/neuralnetworks.thought-experiments/blob/master/Generative%20Models/GAN/Readme.md
+    * Sort of interesting, in PyTorch, momentum parameter for BatchNorm is 0.1, according to the API documents, while in Keras it is 0.99.
+I'm not sure if 0.1 in PyTorch actually means 1 - 0.1.
+I didn't look into PyTorch backend implementation.